GMAT Timing Strategy: Your Ultimate Guide (2024)

 The First Five Questions Myth

 A popular story in GMAT circles is that the first part of the test is the most important.
 Many claim that the GMAT algorithm “knows” your GMAT score after only the first five questions and the rest of the test doesn’t make too big of a difference.
-While nobody—except for the GMAT test-makers—knows exactly how the algorithm works, do not try to game the system by spending most of your time at the beginning of the section.
+Only the GMAT test-makers know exactly how the algorithm works.
+Do not try to game the system by spending most of your time at the beginning of the section.

 General GMAT Time Management Strategies